-The GDPR will require UK businesses to dispose of confidential waste in a more secure way.
+The GDPR requires UK businesses to dispose of confidential waste in a more secure way.
 It's likely that your existing policies are not compliant, but Shredall can work with you to help you destroy your documents securely.
-Learn more about how to become GDPR compliant by reading more on Shredall's site.
+Learn more about how to become GDPR compliant by reading more on our site.

 Confidential data destruction with Shredall

-Ensuring that effective paper-based security protocols are in place is now more important than ever.
-Take the first step today by reaching out to us to us by email or by phone.
+Ensuring that effective paper-based security protocols are in place is more important than ever.